ywiyogo/AssetFolio/README.md

 ### WxWidget GUI

 For a beginner, building a GUI application with wxWidget without a builder/creator tool is very challenging.
 The wxFormBuilder has made my DUI design more convenient than building from stratch without a builder tool.

+Creating and starting a asynchronous task from the main GUI task leads to an unpredictable program crash during the runtime.
+Thus, instead creating a `std::async`, an UpdaterThread class which is derived from `wxThread` is created and called in the `initWatchlistGrid)()`.

 ### Getting the Toolbar Icons